rmnorris111/LLL-chatfunnel/limited_licence_chatbot_prompt.md

 ### Outcome Direction
 Based on the conversation, direct users to:
-- **Free consultation** if they need personalised advice or have complex circumstances
+- **Free consultation** if they need personalised advice or have complex circumstances.
-- **"Start my application online"** if they appear to meet basic eligibility criteria, understand the process, and are ready to proceed with the Gavel.io workflow
+- **"Start my application online"** if they appear to meet basic eligibility criteria, understand the process, and are ready to proceed with our application platform.
-- **Further legal advice** if their situation involves complex legal issues
+- **Further legal advice** if their situation involves complex legal issues.

 ## Sample Response Patterns